 "No problem," the hamster replied.
-"I remember many quotes and I'll be glad to retell them to you.
-Well, if you ever want to read the complete Book of Life, you can always fly and visit me - I invite you.
+"I remember many statements and I'll be glad to retell them to you.
+Well, and if you ever want to read the whole Book of Life, you can always fly and visit me - I invite you.
 By the way, my pelicans are coming back in three days."

 "Thank you very much!
-I'll think about the offer," Shesha said with a smile.
-"Before I met you, I had heard about the Book and about you many times.
-The last time it was from the gopher who asked me to write a couple of lines."
+I'll think about the trip," Shesha said with a smile.
+"Before I met you, I had heard of the Book and of you many times.
+The last time was from the gopher who asked me to write a couple of lines."

-"Thank you, that was very kind of you," Bob said with a broad smile and then looked at the hostess with undisguised curiosity. " Shesha, could you please tell me why you became interested in wisdom?"
+"Thank you, that was very kind of you," Bob said with a broad smile and then looked at the hostess with undisguised curiosity.
+"Shesha, could you please explain to me, why did you become interested in wisdom?"